frequently asked questions

 Overhead tracked multifolds give you clear unrestricted openings up to 5 metres (or wider in certain circumstances) with generous height capability.
 Alternatively hinge off hinge folding doors (max 2 doors in each direction) operate by hanging one door off another rather than being hung from an overhead track and are restricted to openings up to about 2800mm wide.
 Hinge off hinge folding doors may be slightly cheaper than fully tracked bi-folds but not as reliable.
 The comparisons are as follows:

 Overhead tracked multifolds have undergone dramatic change in the past decade.
 Earlier versions were not watertight, durable or secure but intense competition between track hardware suppliers has resulted in much needed technological advancements.
-Woodworkers uses the Brio system as all componentry is stainless steel finished in your choice of either natural silver finish or non-tarnishing gold.
-The Brio Coastal Elite system also offers an integral pleated insect screen option which is reliable and economical.
+The Woodworkers uses the Brio system as all componentry is stainless steel finished in your choice of either natural silver finish, non-tarnishing gold or black.
+The Brio Weatherfold 4S system also offers an integral pleated insect screen option which is reliable and economical.

 - Wide openings possible with flexibility in configurations so that they either stack all to one side, or both sides as required.
 Spans up to 14 meters x 3.3 meters high are possible (but not advisable)